nurkiewicz/nurkiewicz.com/docs/notes.md

 ### Quotes

 > Any idiot can build a bridge that stands, but it takes an engineer to build a bridge that barely stands

+> A good science fiction story should be able to predict not the automobile but the traffic jam. ― [Frederik Pohl](https://www.goodreads.com/quotes/810570-a-good-science-fiction-story-should-be-able-to-predict)

 ### Other
 * ["I’m getting ads for her toothpaste brand, the brand I’ve been putting in my mouth for a week.
 We never talked about this brand or googled it or anything like that"](https://threadreaderapp.com/thread/1397032784703655938.html)